Find out how much you can save.

 Once you properly understand what a good deal looks like for your business, it’s time for you to compare business energy prices for business and switch.

 Remember, you can contact uSwitchforbusiness.com and we can help you to understand you business’s energy requirements after a short conversation about your business’s needs.

-Because each business is offered a bespoke contract for their energy supply based on its circumstances, prices will often vary from business-to-business.
-A supplier must consider a lot of information about your business before they are able to offer you a business energy quote.
+Because each business is offered a bespoke quote based on its circumstances, business energy prices will often vary from business-to-business.
+This is because a supplier must consider a lot of information about your business before they are able to offer you a business energy quote.

-For this reason, it’s often hard to offer an indicative price for business energy rates without first assessing a business’s circumstances.
-However, as a rule of thumb you should be paying anywhere between 10.5 and 12.5 pence per unit if you run a small or medium sized business.
+For this reason, it’s often hard to offer an indicative figure for business energy prices without first assessing a business’s circumstances.
+However, as a rule of thumb you should be paying anywhere between 10.5 pence and 12.5 pence per unit if you run a small or medium sized business.

-Ultimately, your business energy prices will be determined by terms of the business energy contract that you agree with your supplier, which is why it’s important to thoroughly research the deals available to you before switch business energy supplier.
-But, remember price isn’t everything when looking for a good business energy tariff.
+Ultimately, your business energy prices will be determined by terms of the contract that you agree with your supplier.
+This is why it’s important to thoroughly research the quotes available to you before you switch business energy suppliers.
+However, it’s important to remember that price isn’t everything when looking for a good business energy tariff.